-The exercise price for option awards is the fair market value of our common stock on the date of grant.
+The exercise price for stock options is the fair market value of our common stock on the date of grant.
 The fair market value of a share of our common stock is determined for this purpose by reference to the public trading price of a share of our common stock on the date of grant of the option (e.g., using a weighted average or closing price).

-Generally, options granted up through the end of fiscal 2020 vest and become exercisable over a five-year period.
-Unless set forth otherwise in the applicable award agreement, time-based options generally vest in 20% increments on each of the first five (5) anniversaries of the grant date.
-The options granted in fiscal 2021 and fiscal 2022 vest and become exercisable over a four-year period.
-Unless set forth otherwise in the applicable award agreement, fiscal 2021 and fiscal 2022 time-based options generally vest in 25% increments on each of the first four (4) anniversaries of the grant date.
-In each case, the vesting of options is generally subject to the grantee's continued employment at the Company or at one of its subsidiaries as of the applicable vesting date (subject to certain exceptions, as described below); provided, that award agreements generally provide that options without cause after the first anniversary of the grant date.
+The options granted in fiscal 2023 vest and become exercisable over a four-year period.
+Unless set forth otherwise in the applicable award agreement, time-based options generally vest in 25% increments on each of the first four (4) anniversaries of the grant date.
+In each case, the vesting of options is generally subject to the grantee's continued employment at the Company or at one of its subsidiaries as of the applicable vesting date (subject to certain exceptions, as described below); provided, that award agreements generally provide that options will vest pro rata, on a monthly basis, if a grantee's employment is involuntarily terminated without cause after the first anniversary of the grant date.

 The maximum term of options granted is ten (10) years.
 Subject to certain exceptions set forth in the applicable stock option award agreement, unvested options are automatically forfeited upon termination.
-The outstanding option awards provide (i) accelerated vesting of all unvested options upon an employee's death or permanent disability and (ii) in the event of an employee's qualified retirement, continuation of the normal vesting period applicable to the retiree's unvested options, as well as an extension of the exercise period to the end of the original ten-year term of the retiree's vested options.
+The outstanding stock options provide (i) accelerated vesting of all unvested options upon an employee's death or permanent disability and (ii) in the event of an employee's qualified retirement, continuation of the normal vesting period applicable to the retiree's unvested options, as well as an extension of the exercise period to the end of the original ten-year term of the retiree's vested options.

 With respect to equity and equity-based awards granted under the 2015 Plan, no award will vest or become payable solely as a result of a change in control, unless otherwise provided in an award agreement or award program, and we have not granted any awards under the 2015 Plan that would vest or become payable solely as a result of a change in control.
-On July 20, 2016, the Company amended outstanding stock option awards in order to further implement market-based compensation practices in line with compensation practices of similarly situated, publicly-traded companies as presented by Willis Towers Watson and other publicly available compensation studies.
+On July 20, 2016, the Company amended outstanding stock options in order to further implement market-based compensation practices in line with compensation practices of similarly situated, publicly-traded companies as presented by Willis Towers Watson and other publicly available compensation studies.
 Each outstanding option was amended to provide for full vesting and exercisability of stock options following any termination of employment without "cause" and not due to "disability" (both, as defined in the applicable award agreement) or any resignation for "good reason," if applicable (as defined in the recipient's employment agreement) within the two years following a "change in control."
 In that case, the options will also continue to be exercisable for the remaining term of the applicable award.
 Any change in control rights in the applicable awards prior to giving effect to these amendments were preserved to the extent they could apply more than two years following a change in control.